open-pioneer/trails-starter/docs/internals/Design_Phase2.md

 -   A build tool that compiles a single package, handling TypeScript/JavaScript/JSX, CSS and assets such as README or LICENSE files.
 -   A tool to publish such a compiled package to a registry
--   Existing build tools must be able to handle external packages with pioneer extensions
+-   Existing build tools must be able to handle external packages with Open Pioneer Trails extensions
 -   Configuration / Documentation: How to build and host api docs
 -   Documentation: How to use an external package

 ## Assumptions

--   All packages will ultimately be built using vite, with our pioneer vite plugin enabled.
+-   All packages will ultimately be built using vite, with our Open Pioneer Trails vite plugin enabled.
     Applications will always contain our matching runtime package.
     This gives us some leeway w.r.t. special vite imports (e.g. `?inline`) - we can just pass them through and not replace them at all.